ashuvssut/market-watcher/README.md

 - Uses biome for code formatting
 - Whenever possible prefer Tamagui Lucide Icons instead of expo vector icons
 - ~~Its a monorepo~~ (Its not)
-  - Follow [this](https://tamagui.dev/docs/guides/metro#native) to add metro monorepo support (Didnt work for me though)
+  - Follow [this](https://tamagui.dev/docs/guides/metro#native) to add metro monorepo support.
+The current metro config are made for monorepo I guess, but you should set you mono repo using [expo docs](https://docs.expo.dev/guides/monorepos/)
 - The Optimizing compiler is enabled for metro bundler web and expo.
 Follow [Web Support section here](https://tamagui.dev/docs/guides/metro#native) to know more on web support
   - By adding the optimizing compiler to your project, you might have to delete the `node_modules` and install them again.
 Use `expo start -c` to test the run.
 If its not successful, try again but delete `yarn.lock` (Dangerous move -- save your yarn.lock before doing this stunt) too this time